yassato/AraAphidGWAS/paper/manuscript.md

 The number of aphids was log($x+1$)-transformed to improve normality.
 Input phenotype data are available as a supplementary material.
 After the association mapping, candidate genes were searched within ca. 10 kb near a focal SNP.

-[To estimate gene functions associated with aphid abundance, we conducted gene ontology (GO) enrichment analysis for the output of GWA-portal.
-To deal with statistical non-independence of SNPs, we employed an unbiased GO analysis implemented in the Gowinda program [@kofler2012gowinda].
-The cut-off value of minor allele frequency (MAF) was set at 0.025 for the entire SNP set, leaving 2,500,979 SNPs in total.
-SNPs having the top 1\% value of -log$_10$($p$) were tested against the entire set.
-The latest gene feature format (GFF) and GO slim annotation of *A. thaliana* were obtained from The Arabidopsis Information Resource (TAIR) (https://www.arabidopsis.org/).
-The Gowinda program was run with the key arguments of --simulations 1000000 --min-significance 1 --gene-definition updownstream1000 --mode gene --min-genes 2.]{.deletion author="Y. Sato" date="28-Aug-2022"}

 ## Mutant analysis

 ### *Arabidopsis thaliana* mutants